-Happy Memorial Day!
-Celebrate with a staple of summer cookouts and picnics: macaroni salad.
+Happy summer!
+Celebrate with a staple of cookouts and picnics: macaroni salad.
 The secret to the old-fashioned flavor of this salad is the addition of a little sweet pickle juice and sliced pimiento-stuffed olives, along with the more traditional ingredients like mayonnaise, onions and hard-cooked eggs.

 Old-Fashioned Macaroni Salad with Sweet Pickles

 3 cups (10 1/2 oz./330 g.) elbow macaroni

 Salt and freshly ground pepper